OpenTimelineIO/.github/profile/README.md

 ## ADAPTER REPO NOTICE

-The OpenTimelineIO is currently working through a [reorganization of the adapters](https://github.com/AcademySoftwareFoundation/OpenTimelineIO/issues/1386) and is working through breaking them out.
+The OpenTimelineIO community is currently working through a [reorganization of the adapters](https://github.com/AcademySoftwareFoundation/OpenTimelineIO/issues/1386) and is working through breaking them out.
 For the moment, users should continue to use adapters that come with the